panjiangyi/notes/随笔/UI should be side effect of data flow.md

 ## Think about a bussiness logic you have already wrote in a component and work perfect.

-but after some day your boss changed the design, another place need the same logic.
+but after some day your boss changed the UI design, another place need the same logic.

 what will you do?

 You may say that's alright.
 I'll move the logic in to a function ,and call anywhere.

+This is a good solution.
+But the problem is why you bussiness code should care about the changes of UI?

+Why not keep the messy UI logic away from our preciouse bussiness code?